Sustainability

 Structure to Promote Safety and Health Management

-NGK established the Environment, Safety and Health Committee chaired by the Executive Vice President in order to raise the level of the entire Group’s safety and health.
+NGK established the Environment, Safety and Health Committee chaired by the Executive Vice President who is the person in charge of safety and health in order to raise the level of the entire Group’s safety and health.
 This committee meets at least biannually to deliberate and determine the Group’s initiatives and action plan as well as monitor the results of activities, situation of work-related accidents and countermeasures.
-The committee reports to the Board of Directors at the end of every fiscal year and undergoes a review by senior management.
-Moreover, every business site holds Business Site-Specific Safety and Health Committee meetings monthly led by relevant labor representatives of every division and attended by General Safety and Health Manager (directors of each site/vice presidents).
+The committee reports to the Board of Directors which also monitors its activities.
+Moreover, every business site holds Business Site-Specific Safety and Health Committee meetings monthly led by relevant labor representatives of every department and attended by General Safety and Health Manager (directors of each site/vice presidents).
 In addition to promoting awareness of Group activities and action plans, the committees investigate and deliberate important matters related to safety and health unique to each business site, and then penetrate and implement findings through the Safety and Health Committee members of each workplace.

 This diagram shows the promotion structure for safety and health activities.
 With the Board of Directors at the top, the Environment, Safety and Health Committee oversees each business site.